-An important distinction is that our high-performance quilts are very different than the quilt you’ll find in a grandparent’s home.
+An important distinction is that our high-performance quilts are very different than the quilt you’ll find in your grandparents’ home.

 The final benefit is that whether you’re airing it out or bundling up, a quilt can easily accommodate your preferred sleeping position, even if that position is constantly changing through the night.

-Some air pads, like our NeoAir XLite, have a nylon face fabric that might not be the comfiest to spend a night on.
+Some air pads, like our NeoAir® XLite™ NXT, have a nylon face fabric that might not be the comfiest to spend a night on.
 However, this can be easily remedied by wearing a baselayer or using one of our Synergy Sheets, giving you the feeling of luxury even when you’re deep in the backcountry.

-Even during warmer summer trips, baselayers pulls moisture away from your body and keeps you and your gear dry and comfortable.
+Even during warmer summer trips, baselayers wick moisture from your body, keeping you and your gear dry and comfortable.

-Whether you’re seeking added comfort and room at camp or a lighter and smaller pack on the trail, rest assured that our line of technical quilts can deliver the comfort you need and the features you crave.
+Whether you’re seeking added comfort and room at camp or a lighter and smaller pack on the trail, rest assured that our line of technical quilts can over-deliver on the comfort you need and the features you crave.